Resident Evil 7: Biohazard full review

 After seven numbered entries (including the prequel Resident Evil Zero) and countless spin-offs, it’s probably not too surprising that publisher Capcom took Resident Evil 7: Biohazard as an excuse for a bit of an overhaul.
 The new game brings the series into a first-person viewpoint, and echoes the likes of Alien: Isolation by bringing in more enemies that you simply have to run and hide from, rather than tackle head-on, while upending the series’ themes with a delve into Texas Chainsaw Massacre territory.

-Read next: Most anticipated games of 2017
+Read next: Most anticipated games

 But how does it hold up?
 Is Resident Evil 7 a return to form, or a stumble in the dark?
 We’ve played through the whole game, so read on to find out what we thought, and whether this is one of the best Resident Evil games yet.